junxit/us-congress-bills-116/metadata.md

 - 2019-12-19 — Senate amendment agreed to: Amendment SA 1273 agreed to in Senate by Unanimous Consent.
 - 2019-12-19 — Senate amendment proposed (on the floor): Amendment SA 1273 proposed by Senator McConnell for Senator Murkowski.
 - 2019-12-19 — Senate amendment submitted
+- 2019-12-23 — Message on Senate action sent to the House.
+- 2020-01-30 — DEBATE - Pursuant to H.Res.
+811, the question shall be divided among the two House amendments.
+Pursuant to section 3(a) of H.Res.
+811, the portion of the divided question comprising the amendments specified in section 4(a) of H.Res.
+811 shall be considered first.
+Each amendment specified in section 4 shall be debatable for one hour.
+- 2020-01-30 — Message on House action received in Senate and at desk: House amendments to Senate amendment.
+- 2020-01-30 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-30 — On motion to concur in the Senate amendment with amendment specified in section 4(a) of H.Res.
+811 Agreed to by the Yeas and Nays: 228 - 175 (Roll no. 33). (text: CR H717-718)
+- 2020-01-30 — On motion to concur in the Senate amendment with amendment specified in section 4(b) of H.Res.
+811 Agreed to by the Yeas and Nays: 236 - 166 (Roll no. 34). (text: CR H726-727)
+- 2020-01-30 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Engel motion that the House concur in the Senate amendment with an amendment specified in section 4(a) of H.Res.
+811, the Chair put the question on adoption of the motion and announced that the ayes had prevailed.
+Mr. Engel demanded the yeas and nays and the Chair postponed further proceedings on the motion until a time to be announced.
+- 2020-01-30 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Engel motion that the House concur in the Senate amendment with an amendment specified in section 4(b) of H. Res.
+811, the Chair put the question on adoption of the motion and announced that the ayes had prevailed.
+Mr. Engel demanded the yeas and nays and the Chair postponed further proceedings on the motion until a time to be announced.
+- 2020-01-30 — Pursuant to H.Res.
+811, Mr. Engel was recognized to move that the House concur in the Senate amendment to H.R.
+550 with amendments specified in section 4 of H.Res.
+811. (consideration: CR H717-726, H737-738)
+- 2020-01-30 — Pursuant to H.Res.
+811, the House proceeded with one hour of debate on the motion that the House concur in the Senate amendment with an amendment specified in section 4(b). (consideration: CR H726-737, H738-739)
+- 2020-01-30 — Resolving differences -- House actions: On motion to concur in the Senate amendment with amendment specified in section 4(a) of H.Res.
+811 Agreed to by the Yeas and Nays: 228 - 175 (Roll no. 33).(text: CR H717-718)
+- 2020-01-30 — Resolving differences -- House actions: On motion to concur in the Senate amendment with amendment specified in section 4(b) of H.Res.
+811 Agreed to by the Yeas and Nays: 236 - 166 (Roll no. 34).(text: CR H726-727)
+- 2020-01-30 — The previous question was ordered pursuant to the rule.
+- 2020-01-30 — The previous question was ordered pursuant to the rule.